aaj3f/class-method-query-practice/README.md

 ## Getting Started

-Fork & Clone down this repo, and then run `rake db:migrate && rake db:migrate RAILS_ENV=test`
+Fork & Clone down this repo, run `bundle install`, and then run `rake db:migrate && rake db:migrate RAILS_ENV=test`

 Then just start working with the Rspec tests included in the lab (using `rspec` instead of `learn`).

+Like the learn-co labs, you'll see that the repo has a "solution" branch, just in case you get stuck and need some help!